khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 B. **It [contradicts]{style="font-variant:small-caps;"} the Qurʾān**, which has condemned _ikhtilāf_ in many places.

-## “My Companions are like the stars: whichever of them you follow, you will be rightly-guided.”
+## “My Companions are like the stars: whichever of them you follow, you will be rightly-guided.” {.unnumbered}

 **Mawḍūʿ (Fabricated)**.
 Related by Ibn ʿAbd al-Barr in _Jāmiʿ Bayān al-ʿIlm_ (2/91) and Ibn Ḥazm in _al-Iḥkām_ (6/82) via the route: